 Overview

 During 2019, a team of UTIA Extension specialists and researchers began a collaboration to study and evaluate small-scale dairy processing equipment and to complete a dairy sustainability project.
-The collaborative effort was started with seven original goals and deliverables:
+The collaborative effort was started with six original goals and deliverables:

 - Conduct Various Farm Visits to review on-farm dairy processing equipment